Effective bounds on differences of singular moduli that are S-units: Prelude: CM elliptic curves, quaternion algebras and optimal embeddings

 \end{theorem} The above theorem is a combination and a reformulation of various results already appearing in the literature.
-We give a brief overview of the proof and point out at the relevant references.
+We give a brief overview of the proof and point out the relevant references.

-\begin{proof}[Proof of Theorem \ref{deformation}] We begin with the proof of $(a)$.
-The first statement follows from the fact that $\ell$ is a prime of supersingular reduction for $E_j$ and by Serre-Tate theory, see for instance \cite[Theorem 3.3]{Conrad_2004}.
-Reductions modulo $\pi$ and $\pi^n$ give the following diagram
+\begin{proof}[Proof of Theorem \ref{deformation}] Part (a) of the theorem is a special case of \cite[Formula 6.6]{Lauter_Viray_2015}.
+As for part (b): the first statement follows from the fact that $\ell$ is a prime of supersingular reduction for $E$ and from part (a).
+For the second statement, note first of all that there is a natural isomorphism between $\End_L(E) \cong \mathcal{O}$ and $\End_W(\mathcal{E})$, since by assumption $\mathcal{E}$ is a Néron model for $E$ over $W$ (see \cite[Propositions 1.2/8 and 1.4/4]{Bosch_Neron_models_book_1990}).
+Reductions modulo $\pi$ and $\pi^n$ give the following commutative diagram

-which clearly commutes.
+in which all the arrows are injective by \cite[Theorem 2.1 (2)]{Conrad_2004}.
 Since $\ell$ does not divide the conductor of the order $\mathcal{O}$, the embedding $\varphi_0$ is optimal by \cite[Proposition 2.2]{Lauter_Viray_2015}.
-It follows from the commutativity of the diagram above that also the embedding $\varphi_{n-1}$ is optimal, and the point (a) is proved.
-Part (b) of the proposition is a special case of \cite[Formula 6.6]{Lauter_Viray_2015}. \end{proof}
+It follows from the commutativity of the diagram above that also the embedding $\varphi_{n-1}$ is optimal, and the theorem is proved. \end{proof}